Though whisky may seem to be a fan favorite, to many cigar enthusiasts an aged rum is often seen as the best libation to sip while puffing away.

 After the molasses is diluted with water, as with a cigar it must ferment.
 The one major difference here is that yeast is added.

 The next step involves distillation via a pot or column still.
-This is where the previously fermented liquid is heated and turned to alcohol vapors before being cooled and collected as a clear spirit prior being stored in either an inert vessel or aged in oak cask.
+This is where the previously fermented liquid is heated and turned to alcohol vapors before being cooled.
+After 2-3 distillation runs, the liquid is collected as a clear spirit prior being stored in either an inert vessel or aged in oak cask.

 Powerful pot stills used for rum distillation